Civil & Family Protection

 Five Statutory Pathways for Protection in Florida

 Florida law recognizes five distinct types of civil protective injunctions, all available to qualifying petitioners in Miami-Dade and Broward County family courts.
 Each has its own statute, qualifying relationship, and evidentiary requirements.
-Choosing the right injunction type is the first strategic decision in every case, on either side.
+Selecting the correct injunction type matters early.
+Filing under the wrong statute leads to dismissal even when the underlying facts would have supported a different one.

 Injunction Type Florida Statute Qualifying Relationship Key Elements